 Optimizing technical content for SEO is similar to optimizing content aimed at consumers for SEO.
-The whole goal is to get people to get benefit out of your content.
+The whole goal is to get people to get benefits out of your content.
 If you do that, then Google will reward your documentation with higher search results and intern a higher portion of the traffic that you can convert into paying clients.

 Killing 2 Birds with 1 Stone